cn23070/cn23070.github.io/_posts/2025-05-01-M8-Research Methods and Professional Practice April 2025 B.md

 - Critically evaluate existing literature, research design, methodology, and data analysis.
 - Create and critically assess a research proposal for the chosen topic.

-## Module 8: Collaborative Discussion 1
+## e-Portfolio Activity: Reflective Activity 1 – Ethics in Computing in the age of Generative AI

-*“To realize a defendable environment, you must adopt a proactive approach to security—one that starts with assessment to understand your exposure. ”(McNab, C., 2017)*
+## e-Portfolio Activity: Collaborative Discussion 1

 ## Module 8: Artefacts